Spinning Q-balls in Abelian Gauge Theories with positive potentials: existence and non existence: Introduction, motivations and results

 which is the Klein--Gordon--Maxwell system we have investigated.
-Moreover, though system \eqref{39a}--\eqref{40a}--\eqref{41a} was obtained by means of considerations on gauge invariance of $W$, from a mathematical point of view we can also replace \eqref{39a} with
+Moreover, though the system \eqref{39a}--\eqref{40a}--\eqref{41a} was obtained by means of considerations on gauge invariance of $W$, from a mathematical point of view we can also replace \eqref{39a} with

 i.e. we could let $W$ depend on the $x$--variable.
 More precisely, in order to use our functional approach, we let $W$ depend on $(\sqrt{x_1^2+x_2^2},x_3)$, but we do not require any positivity far from 0, in contrast to the usual Ambrosetti--Rabinowitz condition.
-We think that this fact is very interesting, both from a mathematical and a physical point of view: for example, it may happen that the potential is inactive in some cylinder, or, even more interesting, out of a cylinder, as it happens where strong magnetic potential are present in linear accelerators.
+We think that this fact is quite interesting, both from a mathematical and a physical point of view: for example, it may happen that the potential is inactive in some cylinder, or, even more interestingly, out of a cylinder, as it happens where strong magnetic potential are present in linear accelerators.

 According to what just said, in the second section we will show a new existence result for system \eqref{39a}--\eqref{40a}--\eqref{41a} under general assumptions on the nonnegative potential $W$.
 We were inspired by the approach of \cite{BF}, and for this reason, the functional structure is the same one of that article.
-However, our hypotheses on $W$ imply, in particular, that the potential $W(s)$ might be 0 for values of $s$ different from 0, in contrast to \cite{BF} where the potential $W$ was assumed to lye above a parabola.
+However, our hypotheses on $W$ imply, in particular, that the potential $W(s)$ might be 0 for values of $s$ different from 0, in contrast to all previous results, where the potential $W$ was assumed to lye above a parabola.
 This corresponds to the situation in which, for values of the unknown different from 0, there is no interaction among particles (see \cite{teadim}, \cite{dm2}).

-Moreover, even more interesting, the existence result given in \cite{BF} is valid only for small values of the charge $q$, while we remove such an assumption.
+Moreover, even more interestingly, we show the existence of solutions for {\em all} possible values of the charge $q$.
+We believe this is a very nice result, since for the first time in literature from the seminal paper by Coleman \cite{coleman}, in which the charge was supposed small, as in all the subsequent papers in our bibliography, we give existence results {\em for all} values of the charge.

-In conclusion, though our assumptions are weaker, our results are stronger than those in \cite{BF}.
+In conclusion, though our assumptions are weaker, our results are stronger than those found so far.

+\begin{rem} If we consider the electrostatic case, i.e. $-\Delta u+W'(u)=0$, calling ``rest mass'' of the particle $u$ the quantity

+see \cite{bfarc}, our assumptions on $W$ imply that we are dealing {\it a priori} with systems for particles having {\em positive mass}, which is, of course, the physical interesting case. \end{rem}

 Entering into details, we shall study system \eqref{39a}--\eqref{40a}--\eqref{41a} under the following hypothesis on the potential $W$: \begin{itemize} \item [$W1$)] $W(s) \geq 0$ for all $s \geq 0$; \item [$W2)$] $W$ is of class $C^2$ with $W(0)=W'(0)=0, W''(0)=m^2 > 0$; \item [$W3)$] setting we assume that there exist positive constants $c_1, c_2, p,\ell,$ with $2<\ell \leq p < 6$, such that for all $s \geq 0$ there holds